koominsoo/Writeup/CTF/2020/정보보호올림피아드/writeup.md

 Analyzed with **x64 dbg** and found strings. python??
 I have heard that python file can be made into exe file.
 >python .\pyinstxtractor.py .\client.exe

 I converted client.exe to client.pyc with **pyinstxtractor**.
-But .pyc file could be decompiled to read correct .py code.
+But .pyc file should be decompiled to read correct .py code.

 >33 0D 0D 0A 00 00 00 00 63 00 00 00 00 00 00 00 ☞☞☞☞☞ 03 F3 0D 0A 2B 79 67 58 63 00 00 00 00 00 00 00